jethroGIT/jethrogit.github.io/_posts/computer-vision/2020-03-28-Creating_Masks.md

 # We construct the path to label path where we want to put the mask image
 label_path = Path('/home/hbunyamin/Datasets/asses-building-damage/train/binaryLabels')

-# We construct the path to the json file; the json file contains
+# We construct the path to the json file; the json file contains coordinates of polygons
 json_path  = Path('/home/hbunyamin/Datasets/asses-building-damage/train/labels')
 ```